SayHelloGmbH/hello-roots/README.md

 ### Fonts

 There is a built in Font loading process using base64 encoded woff/woff2 fonts, which are stored inside the local storage of the browser.
-You can read more here: [https://github.com/SayHelloGmbH/hello-roots/tree/master/.build/assets/fonts](https://github.com/SayHelloGmbH/hello-roots/tree/master/.build/assets/fonts)
+This avoids the FOUT problem.

+Assuming that the fonts you're using are licensed for use in this way, convert the fonts to base64-encoded WOFF and WOFF2 CSS files using [Transfonter](https://transfonter.org/) and then add the code to the files in the [assets/fonts](https://github.com/SayHelloGmbH/hello-roots/tree/master/assets/fonts) folder.

+These files are then loaded [by JavaScript](https://github.com/SayHelloGmbH/hello-roots/blob/master/src/Package/Assets.php#L124) and stored in the browser's [LocalStorage](https://javascript.info/localstorage).
+The script checks the asset version number; if you need to force a new version of the files, then update the [`theme_fontver`](https://github.com/SayHelloGmbH/hello-roots/blob/master/assets/settings.json#L38) in the Assets' JSON configuration file.

 ### LiveReload